 St. Vincent de Paul Meal

 The St. Vincent de Paul Tuesday Community Meal program began in 1983.
 It currently has eleven local churches of various faiths and the Welcome Wagon of Racine organization participating throughout the entire year.
-St. Luke's Episcopal Church has supported this important outreach program for many years.On our designated dates -- four per year -- we provide a hot meal for 50-75 guests.
+St. Luke's Episcopal Church has supported this important outreach program for many years.On our designated dates -- four per year -- we provide a hot meal for 50 to 75 guests.

 United Thank Offering

-The United Thank Offering (UTO) is a ministry of the Episcopal Church for the mission of the whole church.
-The first United Thank Offering was in 1889.
+The United Thank Offering (UTO) is a ministry of the Episcopal Church.
+The first United Thank Offering collection was in 1889.
 It began as part of Missionary efforts of the Women's Auxiliary to the Board of Mission, authorized by General Convention in 1871.

 UTO provides a way men, women and children give daily thanks to God, by embracing and deepening a personal daily spirited discipline of gratitude, to notice good things that happen each day and make an offering for each blessing using a UTO Blue Box.

 The UTO program culminates each year in the May-In-Gathering when the offerings are collected.
-The offerings collected support innovative missions and minstry throughout the Episcopal Church and Provinces.
+The offerings collected support innovative missions and ministry throughout the Episcopal Church and Provinces.

 In the Church: